miros/doppler/README.md

 How could we test it?
 The possible way is to "mock" `erlang:system_time` and `io:format` calls.
 But if we then change `io:format` call to `io:fwrite` or use `os:timestamp` instead of `erlang:system_time`, our code will still work, but tests will fail.
 This generally shouldn't happen: if a function's interface does not change, the tests shouldn't fail.
 This points out that our function's contract is wider then its interface: it implicitly uses "global" functions.
 Such code is difficult to test and support.

-One way to improve situation is to make contract explicit.
+One way to improve the situation is to make contract explicit.

 ```erlang